dragonth2022/Factorization-Algorithms/README.md

 In this project, I aim to implement the 3 (4?) best integer factorization algorithms currently known, as I learn them.
 They are (in the order to be implemented):

 1. Lenstra Elliptic Curve Factorization  (main idea implemented 18 Dec 2022.
-To do: optimizations (projective coordinates), extensions (stage 2), and simplifications)
+To do: optimizations (change coordinates from affine to projective), extensions (stage 2), and simplifications)
 2. Quadratic Sieve
 3. General Number Field Sieve
 4. (?)
 Rational Sieve (main idea implemented 26 Dec 2022.
 To do: optimize using gaussian elimination for finding relations, instead of iterating over all possible combinations)